jethornton/flexgui/docs/source/ini.rst

 INI Settings
 ============

 .. note:: The following Flex GUI settings are all located in the [DISPLAY] section of your LinuxCNC .ini file.

-To use the Flex GUI (as opposed to Axis or others), change the DISPLAY value to:
+To use the Flex GUI (as opposed to Axis or others), change the DISPLAY value to
 ::

 	DISPLAY = flexgui

 If no GUI is specificed then the default GUI will be used.

 .. note:: Any Flex GUI .ui and .qss files must be in the same LinuxCNC configuration directory as the .ini file.

 To use your .ui file (created with Qt Designer), add a GUI key to the .ini with its `filename`:
 ::